QuantEcon/lecture-python-advanced/source/rst/stationary_densities.rst

 Overview
 ========

-In a :doc:`previous lecture <finite_markov>`, we learned about finite Markov chains, a relatively elementary class of stochastic dynamic models.
+In a `previous lecture <https://python-intro.quantecon.org/finite_markov.html>`__, we learned about finite Markov chains, a relatively elementary class of stochastic dynamic models.

 The present lecture extends this analysis to continuous (i.e., uncountable) state Markov chains.